johnyob/omniml/tex/popl26-author-response-draft.md

 appendices, and the line of contributions is obscured by staging and breadth.
 We acknowledge these issues, which we believe comes from bad decisions we made to fit the page limit, too close to the deadline for comfort.
-Below we outline concrete changes we will make in a revision.
+Below we outline concrete changes we will make in a revision to address those concerns.

+(The table of content for our proposed version is included at the end of the response.)

 ### Contributions